carliecode/exam_ai/README.md

 ## Project Structure

-- `part1/`: Contains solutions for Part 1 of the assessment.
+- `Part 1/`: Contains solutions for Part 1 of the assessment.
-- `part2/`: Contains solutions for Part 2 of the assessment, along with a log file for the last question.
+- `Part 2/`: Contains solutions for Part 2 of the assessment, along with a log file for the last question.

 ## Part 1: Python Coding Tasks